 A private burial will be held at Baptist Mission Cemetery of Adair County, Oklahoma under the direction of Backstrom-Pyeatte Funeral Home.
 To sign the online guestbook, please visit www.backstrom-pyeatte.com.

-To send flowers to Dr. Anne Wilson Schaef's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Anne Wilson Schaef, please visit our floral store.